Ohio Online Sports Betting

-There is a 6% tax on gambling winnings in Ohio.
+Ohio applies a flat 6% state tax on gambling winnings.

 The doors were pushed ajar for the possibility of introducing Ohio Sports Betting in May 2018 when the landscape of the American sports betting scene altered in the blink of an eye.

 That month, the U.S. Supreme Court of 2018 found against the generation-long Federal nationwide ban of sports betting as the state of New Jersey prevailed in their court case to show cause that the ban was illegal and against state’s rights.
 Every state (including Ohio) can now legally rule choose for themselves if they want to begin legal sports betting or not.